Click logo for Home Page"

 The loadmaster said, "I thought it shouldn't take as many load crew as it did to push a pallet under 5000 pounds."

 He also thought it was weird the forklift came off the rear wheels in a turn.
 The load would have totaled 101,000 pounds.
-We then flew back of Kadena empty.
+We then flew back to Kadena empty.

 Gail H. Meyer, SMSgt (Ret)